About editing

 Points of confusion

-Dev editing and Line editing sometimes overlap.
-Line editing and Copyediting often overlap or merge.
-Proofreading and Copyediting also often overlap or merge.
-However, although a Line edit catches many errors, the close reading that a Line edit requires actually interferes with Proofreading.
-Line editing and Proofreading use two quite different approaches of the text.
+Dev editing and line editing sometimes overlap.
+Line editing and copyediting often overlap or merge.
+Proofreading and copyediting also often overlap or merge.
+However, although a line edit catches many errors, the close reading that a line edit requires actually interferes with proofreading.
+Line editing and proofreading use two quite different approaches to the text.

 Before you publish

-Pre-print review: This is a careful check of the “ready to print” layout of the book, article, or website.
-The transition from manuscript to print layout can introduce new errors in spacing, dropped or crowded lines, widowed lines, etc. This is also when page numbers are finalized in the table of contents, references, index, end notes, etc. Finally, dressing the text in its party clothes can make overlooked errors stand out.
-This is the last chance to fix them.
+Pre-print review: This is a careful check of the “ready to print” designed layout of the book, article, or website.
+The transition from manuscript to layout can produce errors in spacing, dropped or crowded lines, widowed lines, etc. It can also help overlooked errors stand out.
+Page numbers are finalized and applied to the table of contents, references, index, end notes, and so on.

 Printer’s proof review: For printed books, this is a careful review of a printed copy before more copies are published.
 Its main purpose is to make sure the printed version looks exactly as it should.